iuliadmtru/Argus.jl/README.md

 ## Rule writing

-The second part of Argus allows the writing on rules based on the syntax matching system described so far.
+Argus allows the writing on rules based on the syntax matching system described so far.

 Rules are described by a pattern and a rule description.